babel/website/docs/preset-env.md

 import "core-js/modules/esnext.math.radians";
 import "core-js/modules/esnext.math.scale";
 ```

+You can read [core-js](https://github.com/zloirock/core-js)'s documentation for more information about the different entry points.

 > NOTE: When using `core-js@2` (either explicitly using the [`corejs: 2`](#corejs) option or implicitly), `@babel/preset-env` will also imports and requires of `@babel/polyfill`.
 > This behavior is deprecated because it isn't possible to use `@babel/polyfill` with different `core-js` versions.